Ralph Regenvanu: Appointment to Cabinet during third term

 Regenvanu's Land and Justice Party finished in joint first place during the January 2016 general election, obtaining six seats out of fifty-two.
 He led his party into a large coalition government, under Prime Minister Charlot Salwai.
 On 11 February, Regenvanu was allocated the Lands and Natural resources portfolio, while fellow party member Alfred Maoh was made Minister for Internal Affairs.

 On 19 December 2017, he was reshuffled to the position of Minister for Foreign Affairs and External Trade.
 In July 2018, in response to rumours that Vanuatu might allow the People's Republic of China to build a military harbour on its territory, Regenvanu denied it, while praising the benefits of Chinese investments in the country, and noting that the story had led to increased Australian engagement with Vanuatu.
-In September, he urged member states at the Pacific Island Forum to endorse Vanuatu's initiative to have West Papua added to the United Nations list of non-self-governing territories.
+In September, he urged member states at the Pacific Islands Forum to endorse Vanuatu's initiative to have West Papua added to the United Nations list of non-self-governing territories.
 While the Forum's ensuing statement merely recognised the need to pursue "constructive engagement with Indonesia with respect to elections and human rights in West Papua", Regenvanu reached out also for support from the Non-Aligned Movement, the African, Caribbean and Pacific Group of States (with bilateral meetings with some of those states' representatives), and the European Union, and succeeded in having the subject placed on the agenda of the Caricom Foreign Affairs Ministers meeting and the African Union Summit.
-In June 2019 he again urged the Pacific Island Forum to take a stronger stance on West Papua, and during a meeting with New Zealand Foreign Minister Winston Peters, argued New Zealand could help by pressing Indonesia to allow the Forum to investigate allegations of human rights abuses in the territory.
+In June 2019 he again urged the Pacific Islands Forum to take a stronger stance on West Papua, and during a meeting with New Zealand Foreign Minister Winston Peters, argued New Zealand could help by pressing Indonesia to allow the Forum to investigate allegations of human rights abuses in the territory.

 In early 2019 he was made Chairman of the Task Force on the Constitutional Review, tasked with organising consultations in view of a referendum in June to regulate and stabilise the organisation of political parties in the country.